squirrels-analytics/squirrels-analytics.github.io/docs/references/python/parameters/DateRangeParameter.md

 **Optional Keyword Arguments:**

+- **description**: A string for the explanation / purpose of the parameter.
+Default is empty string
 - **date_format**: A string for the format of the "default_date" argument.
 Uses [datetime's format codes](https://www.w3schools.com/python/gloss_python_date_format_codes.asp).
 Default is '%Y-%m-%d'
-- **is_hidden**: A boolean for whether the parameter is hidden in the response of the Parameters API.
-Default is False

 **Returns:** None